 Each student completing a work term outside of Canada must complete registration on the UBC Student Safety Abroad Registry and review the UBC Safety Abroad information and modules at safetyabroad.ubc.ca.
 If you are working outside Canada, you are required to submit and pay taxes in the country in which you are employed.
 You must also report your earnings to the Canadian government and may be required to pay additional taxes.

 Let us know you’re interested!
-If you are a current UBC Engineering Co-op Student and would like to begin the International Work Term job search process, please book an appointment with your co-op coordinator to discuss your interest in International Co-op and next steps.
+If you are a current UBC Applied Science Co-op Student and would like to begin the International Work Term job search process, please book an appointment with your co-op coordinator to discuss your interest in International Co-op and next steps.

 WORKING IN THE UNITED STATES

 If you’ll be working in the US for a co-op work term, you’ll need a J1 Visa before you can legally start working.
-For information on how to obtain a J1 Visa, please visit Cultural Vistas, a non-profit organization that assists UBC Engineering Co-op with this process.
+For information on how to obtain a J1 Visa, please visit Cultural Vistas, a non-profit organization that assists UBC Applied Science Co-op with this process.

 WORKING IN JAPAN